Lake St. Peter is a small, quiet campground offering campers all of the amenities of a larger park.

 Flush toilets are located in the comfort station.

-The comfort station located centrally in the campground offers barrier-free access.
+The comfort stations located centrally in the campground and site #28 offer barrier-free access.

 Lake St. Peter boasts of a beautiful sandy beach with a large picnic area, a volleyball court and horseshoe pits.
 It is ideal for families.